DupeaJ/RandomRecipe/README.md

-# RandomRecipe.com
+# <h1 align="center">RandomRecipe.com</h1>

 ## Description

-RandomRecipe.com serves individuals who are new to cooking at home (and maybe a bit indecisive), and who are looking for a place to begin their cooking journey.
+RandomRecipe.com serves individuals who are new to cooking at home (maybe a bit indecisive), and who are looking for a place to begin their cooking journey.
 With an interactive and engaging experience, our web app generates a random food and cocktail recipe for users based on their selected preferences.

-This web app is a sinlge page application powered by JavaScript that uses two APIs (MealDB and CocktailDB) to generate random food and drink recipes and display them using HTML and CSS.
+This web app is a single page application powered by JavaScript that uses two APIs (MealDB and CocktailDB) to generate random food and drink recipes and display them using HTML and CSS.

 -   Motivation: There are countless cooking blogs out there.
 But often, people who are learning how to cook don’t even know where to start!
 RandomRecipe.com is the solution.
 We created this web app to inspire people who are new to cooking and give them a place to start.